IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-type-financial-overlays.md

 ## Required Axes

-The $PlatformShort$ data chart component provides various types of axes but all financial series can only use the `NumericYAxis` as Y-Axis and `CategoryXAxis`, `OrdinalTimeXAxis`, or `TimeXAxis` as X-Axis.
+The $Platform$ data chart component provides various types of axes but all financial series can only use the `NumericYAxis` as Y-Axis and `CategoryXAxis`, `OrdinalTimeXAxis`, or `TimeXAxis` as X-Axis.

 ## Required Data